 Meat-eaters vs. vegetarian weekly shopping list

 So what does that mean for you in terms of your weekly shop?
 We compared a typical vegetarian shopping list with a meat-eaters one, using low-priced options from Tesco.
-Both lists have similar basics, such as milk, eggs and bread – the only difference is the amount of vegetables and meat alternatives bought versus buying meat.
+Both lists have similar basics, such as milk, eggs and bread – the only difference is the number of vegetables and meat alternatives bought versus buying meat.

 As you can see, you can save almost £10 a week by choosing more vegetarian options and still feed the whole family – or spend that extra £10 on yummy veggie extras like nuts, houmous and some cheeky biscuits.